dkittelmann/BiMoL/README.md

 Moreover, the code keeps its access to the research data in the underlying folder structure.
 Thus, the `-e` flag is recommended to use.

-*R*-projects should be initialized in the project root `.` with, e.g., `RStudio` as *existing directory*.
-Corresponding *R*-scripts can be stored in `./code/Rscripts/`

-Similarly, use this structure for Matlab or other programming languages, which are employed in this project.
+*Similarly, use this structure for Matlab or other programming languages, which are employed in this project.*

 ## Publications

 *List publications resulted from this project (including papers, posters, talks, ...)*

-## Preregistration

-*If applicable, was the project pre-registered and if yes, when and where (link)*

 ## Contributors/Collaborators

 *Name people who are involved in this project, their position and/or contribution.
-Optional: add contact data*
+Optional: add contact data* Dirk Gütlin & Ryszard Auksztulewicz